This beloved wild cat needs no introduction.

 Basically, as Loveridge et al. (2010a) note, there are two very different kinds of interaction between lions and people:

-- Lions are cultural icons, as well as tourist attractions and conservation symbols.
+- Lions may be cultural icons, as well as tourist attractions and conservation symbols.

-- They prey on livestock and on us (particularly in Tanzania, where almost 600 people were killed and hundreds more injured between 1990 and 2004, the last dates I could find data on; from 1978 to 1991, Gir lions killed 28 and injured 165 people, mainly near the preserve rather than in it).
+- They are also a threat, preying on livestock and on us.
+In Tanzania, for example, almost 600 people were killed, and hundreds more injured, between 1990 and 2004; and from 1978 to 1991, Gir lions killed 28 and injured 165 people, mainly near the preserve rather than in it.

-For most readers, this talk about predation and exploitation are intellectual problems, but for anyone living near a preserve — especially a subsistence farmer who really can’t afford to lose livestock and is afraid to let the children outdoors to play — these are crises.
+For most readers, this talk about predation and exploitation are intellectual problems, but for anyone living near a preserve — especially a subsistence farmer who really can’t afford to lose livestock and is afraid to let the children outdoors to play — it’s a very serious concern.

 - Asiatic lions: Endangered.
-(The good news is that this small population is stable.)
+More information.
+(The good news is that conservationists believe this population, though tiny, is stable.)

-Although lions have the best fossil history of all the big cats, their evolution is still mostly a mystery.
+While lions have a good fossil history, compared to some other pantherines, their evolution is still mostly a mystery.